-Look for pest damage.
-If you see some, take cuttings and promptly seal them in a plastic bag to take to your local nursery for diagnosis and treatment recommendations.
+Check your plants for pest damage.
+Take bagged cuttings to your local nursery for diagnosis and treatment options.

 All the best info and ideas from past issues of our monthly newsletter - The Grow-zine!